Please select the country or location you would like to see content from.

 Affected areas must be dried thoroughly and carefully before applying the medication to prevent it from causing a burning sensation on the skin.
 This happens when aluminium chloride hexahydrate reacts with water on the skin to produce hydrochloric acid.
 You should also make sure you only apply the medication to affected areas and do not use it on broken or irritated skin.
 Avoid shaving hairs or using hair removal products on affected areas within 12 hours (before or after) of using the medication.

-It is important to let the medication dry before putting any clothes over the applied areas as aluminium chloride hexahydrate can stain them.
-Contact with jewellery and metal surfaces should be avoided as it can stain these too.
 You can still use deodorant whilst using Driclor, just make sure you apply it in the morning after you have washed the medication off your skin and wash any deodorant off before applying the medication again at night.

-Who should not use the medication?
+Who should not use Driclor?

-Driclor is not suitable for everyone.
+• Driclor is not suitable for everyone.
 You should not use Driclor if you have previously had an allergic reaction to aluminium chloride hexahydrate or another ingredient listed in the medication.

-Driclor is unlikely to interact with other medications.
+• Driclor is unlikely to interact with other medications.

-Are there any side effects?
+Are there any side effects of Driclor?

 Some people may experience some unwanted side effects.
 These can include a burning sensation, stinging, irritation, itching, swelling, rashes, pain, and redness at the site of application.
 Reducing the frequency of application can help to reduce these side effects.
 Speak to your doctor or pharmacist if any of these side effects become bothersome.